First Person: Charlottesville, Virginia

 If you aren’t traveling by car, you can take advantage of the free C’ville trolley offering several pick-up points along the mall that will take you on a circular route around the historic grounds of the University of Virginia campus.
 I love strolling around this beautiful campus with its mixture of the past (you can visit Edgar Allan Poe’s room restored to its 1826 appearance) and the present (lunch at the student cafeteria comes with a background soundtrack of current rap and hip-hop tunes).
 You can also wander over to the nearby Fralin Museum of Art which is currently showing the work of Canadian artist Dorothea Rockburne and American figurative painter Ann Gale.
 Or you could just pass the time exploring the downtown scene around the mall with the Saturday morning Farmers' Market a solid highlight offering locally sourced produce and specialty foods as well as arts and crafts.

-For those traveling with a car, you should definitely consider a visit to one of Charlottesville’s top tourist draws, Monticello, the home of Thomas Jefferson.
+For those traveling by a car, you should definitely consider a visit to one of Charlottesville’s top tourist draws, Monticello, the home of Thomas Jefferson.
 It is a short 15-20 minute drive depending on local traffic and a must for history buffs.
 The guided tours, in particular, offer fascinating insights and insider information about the third U.S. President/inventor/slave owner and author of the American Declaration of Independence.
 Further down the road, less crowded and almost as interesting is the bucolic estate of Highland, the home of the 5th U.S. President, James Monroe.

 Hikers already know about the great trails in the area but an easy one to start with is the Saunders-Monticello Trail, a 4-6 mile hike that travels up to and beyond the historic Michie Tavern where you can take a lunch break.
 A popular destination for families is the Carter Mountain Orchard.
 You can pick your own apples here or enjoy some of their other specialties like the homemade cider (non-alcoholic) or apple cinnamon doughnuts.